-These peanut butter rice krispie bars are a classic childhood favorite given a delicious twist that take just 10 minutes to prep!
-These fuss-free treats are perfect to bring to any occasion since they're a total crowd pleaser and they travel super well!
+These peanut butter Rice Krispie treats are a classic childhood favorite given a delicious twist that take just 10 minutes to prep!
+These fuss-free bars are perfect to bring to any occasion since they’re a total crowd pleaser and they travel super well!

 Why This Recipe Works

 Rice Krispie bars are a classic no-fail treat.
 And while I totally DO love them sometimes they’re just a little…. boring.
 Ya know?
 I mean usually I want a little more flavor, a little more pizazz, a little more interest in my dessert.
 So… I gave your typical this typical, classic treat a glow-up!

 These peanut butter rice krispie bars are the BOMB.COM if I do say so myself.
 They’re packed with peanut butter-y flavor while still giving you the classic nostalgia of a traditional rice krispie treat.

 Plus, when you top them with a little flaky sea salt (totally optional, but recommended!) they feel like a super fancy delicacy.
 A true grown-up peanut butter rice krispie treat!